DataStax-Academy/zdm-scenario-katapod/step8.md

-During this phase, you can go to the Grafana dashboard and check the behaviour of Target: in particular, if you scroll down in the "ZDM Proxy Dashboard", you'll see there's a whole "Async Read Request Metrics" section is available: looking at it, any performance problem would be promptly spotted and diagnosed.
+During this phase, you can go to the Grafana dashboard and check the behaviour of Target: in particular, if you scroll down in the "ZDM Proxy Dashboard", you'll see that a whole "Async Read Request Metrics" section is available: looking at it, any performance problem would be promptly spotted and diagnosed.